GrapeoffJS/kindagoose/docs/_coverpage.md

 # Kindagoose <small>1.1.3</small>

-> Интеграция Typegoose c NestJS!
+> Typegoose integration with NestJS

 - Less boilerplate-code than in `@nestjs/mongoose`
 - Solves the main problem of `nestjs-typegoose`